Frequently Asked Questions

 The Hart County Animal Shelter is located at the southern corner of the Fairgrounds right along 31W.
 Their sign is clearly visible from the highway and they post their open hours at their door.

-In 2018, we started a pet fostering program for surrendered animals, providing temporary homes until forever homes can be found.
-Our Trap-Neuter-Return program has helped hundreds of stray cats and their human neighbors - by fixing the cats, improving their health, and reducing unwanted mating behaviors - not to mention reducing the number of unwanted litters.
-We are currently seeking volunteers to assist our coordinators for the TNR and Foster/adoption programs.
+Our Trap-Neuter-Return (TNR) program has helped hundreds of stray cats and their human neighbors - by fixing the cats, improving their health, and reducing unwanted mating behaviors - not to mention reducing the number of unwanted litters. go to the home page and fill out the request for help - look for an orange button: “Cat Colony Location.”

 Does Animal Control pick up cats and kittens?

-No, the Hart County Animal Control Officer and the Shelter only handle dogs.
+No, the Hart County Animal Control Officer and the shelter only handle dogs.
 There is no formal pickup program for cats in Hart County.
 As far as governmental agencies go nearby, your Hart County cats may be surrendered to BRAWA (in Barren County) for a fee but only if they have space.
 Call first to see if they have room: 270-651-7297.
 You can also try the Bowling Green/Warren County shelter at 270-842-8572.

 What about cats and kittens?
 If not the county, then who?

 Can I adopt an animal from you?
 Yes, ARK usually has a varied assortment of wonderful cats and kittens in foster care awaiting their furrever homes.
-ARK posts them on PetFinder, linked under our foster tab.
+ARK posts them on PetFinder, linked under our Adopt tab.
 You can adopt dogs from the Hart County Animal Shelter.

 What is ARK?